marsh-sim/marsh-docs/docs/README.md

-# Welcome to MARSH documentation!
+# Welcome to MARSH documentation

 **MARSH** stands for Modular Architecture for Reconfigurable Simulation of Helicopters.